create3000/x_ite/docs/_posts/components/Followers/PositionDamper.md

 PositionDamper generates a series of position values that progressively change from initial value to destination value.

-The PositionDamper node belongs to the **Followers** component and its default container field is *children.* It is available since X3D version 3.2 or later.
+The PositionDamper node belongs to the **Followers** component and its default container field is *children.* It is available from X3D version 3.2 or later.

 ## Hierarchy